 So, there are four hikes, from one village to the next.

-However, when I visited, three out of the four coastal hiking routes (BLUE PATH) were closed.
+However, three out of the four coastal hiking routes (BLUE PATH) were closed when I visited.
 There are other hiking trails open, but they are less scenic and take (apparently) longer.
 So, instead of a 5-hour hike, you can expect to hike for 8 or 9 hours (all hikes combined).

-Also, the easiest and most popular hiking trail (from Riomaggiore to Maranola) is closed for another two or three years according to a staff member, but no one really knows.
+The easiest and most popular hiking trail (from Riomaggiore to Maranola) is closed for another two or three years, according to a staff member, but no one really knows.
 Trails can close without advance notice due to weather conditions or maintenance.

 Duration will vary depending on fitness level, but here is what is said:

-The whole Blue Path hike, if all trails are open from Riomaggiore to Monterosso, is about 11km and should take about 5 hours.
+If all trails are open from Riomaggiore to Monterosso, the whole Blue Path hike is about 11km and should take about 5 hours.

 - Monterosso – Vernazza: 2 hours (3.6 km)